YashvanGH/ip/docs/README.md

 Expected Outcome:
 A new event "Project meeting" scheduled from 10:00 to 12:00 on 21st January 2025 will be added to your list.

+### Deleting Tasks
+Delete a task from task list.

+Usage:
+`delete <task_number>`

+Example:
+`delete 2`

+Expected Outcome:
+The task at the specified index will be deleted and the list will be updated accordingly.

 ### Viewing Your Tasks
 Display all your tasks in a list format.